RebeccaFransson/2DV610---System-test/README.md

 __Description__

 The server are able to send a response with status code of 400.

 __Test steps__

 Primary flow
-1. User sends a POST-request with invalid information to the server
+1. User sends a POST-request with invalid body-data to the server
 2. User gets HTML and response code 400 - BAD REQUEST